Dangerous Drug Claims

-Holding Defendants Liable – Our Dangerous Drug Lawyer Explains
+Holding Defendants Liable for Drug Injuries – Our Dangerous Drug Lawyer Explains

 Generally, pharmaceutical companies and distributors are held liable in defective drug cases, which often overlap with dangerous drug cases, given that defective drugs are inherently dangerous.
 However, because not all dangerous drugs carry defects that apply to an entire patient population, additional defendants aside from drug manufactures may be at issue.

 A list of potential defendants in a dangerous drug case that a qualified prescription drug lawyer frequently takes on include, but may not be limited to, the following: